HansZizold/torre/README.md

 ### Key Features <a name="key-features"></a>

-- **Instant search functionality** - As users type in the search bar, relevant profiles begin to appear.
+- **Manual Search Activation**: Users initiate the search by pressing the "Enter" key after typing their query in the search bar.
 - **Search history** - Users can view their recent searches for quick access to previously found profiles.
 - **Clickable profile results** - Each profile result is clickable, redirecting users to the individual's full profile on Torre.co.
 - **Profile images and placeholders** - Display of profile pictures if available, or a placeholder with the initial of the user's name if not.